 RECOMMENDED MONEY RESOURCES

 Sometimes I'll say no to shopping, but I'll never say no to saving money doing it.
-Ebates is a site that gives you cash back on your purchases.
+Rakuten (formerly called Ebates) is a site that gives you cash back on your purchases.
 How do they do this?
 They get a commission for referring people to merchant sites, and they share a part of that commission with you.
 A win-win!
-Read how I hacked Ebates to save even more on my shopping.
+Read how I hacked Rakuten to save even more on my shopping.